Ipswich Town's Mick McCarthy embarrassed by 6-0 defeat

 "They are a good side.
 He's built a good squad and a good team there, but that shouldn't happen to us.

 "[The players] will take responsibility with them.
 I said I've changed the team, picked other people but that was a milky, soft, timid performance and it's not words that are usually associated with my teams and I'll be endeavouring to make sure I'm not saying it again.

 "When you get into those positions and almost become used to losing you've got to turn that attitude around, but how do you do it?
 Is it with the players we've got or new players?
 I can't change the whole lot of them.

 "I'll have to look at the squad that I've got but I can't put up with winning one then losing 5-0 and winning one then losing 6-0.
 That's nonsense."

-McCarthy also bemoaned the performance of debutant Bradley Orr, who joined on loan from Blackburn on Wednesday.
+McCarthy also bemoaned the performance of debutant Bradley Orr,

 "He was as culpable and responsible as anyone else," added the former Republic of Ireland manager.
 "I've said that to him.
 He knows that but he's an experienced guy - he'll be OK."